Wupb/HellDivers-Voice/Readme.md

 # Remarks
 * A tooltip will appear whenever a speech is recognized, however, the inputs will only be send if the game is in focus.
+* Holding down keys sometimes interfere with the macros, so it is best to stand still when activating strategems.
 * The speech platform sometimes has trouble listening for abbreviations, especially ones starting with M. Several abbreviation are space-separated to distinctly separate each spoken alphabet.